 - 1–2 bags of marbles (I found mine at the dollar store!)

-- Tiki fuel
+- Citronella torch fuel

-The idea is to wrap just a bit more than you’ll need so you can press it down into place after you fill the bottle with torch fluid.
+- Wrap the ½-inch (wider) end of your coupling with teflon tape, so that it will fit snuggly into the mouth of the bottle.
+The idea is to wrap just a bit more than you’ll need, and you can press it down into place after you fill the bottle with torch fluid.
 Set the wrapped coupling in place but don’t press down firmly just yet.

 - Remove the wrapped coupling and slide the replacement wick through, leaving about ½″ of the wick sticking out of the top to light.